 - ID: The name of the object or position.
 This is any unique string of arbitrary length.
 It must not contain spaces and shall otherwise consist only of alphanumeric characters (A-Z,a-z,0-9), ASCII hyphen-minus, and underscores. - RA and Dec: Right ascension (α) and declination (δ) of the object or position.
 Both decimal degrees and HH:MM:SS.XXX (for α) or DD:MM:SS.XX (for δ) formats are accepted.
 For all positions the usage of equinox J2000 is mandatory; this information therefore needs not be provided explicitly.
 The coordinates should, however, be corrected for proper motions if necessary.
 According to the required positioning accuracy of KMOS, the relative accuracy of all positions shall be better than 0.2 arcsec. - Type: Indicated by (at least) one or multiple character flags.
-The following flags are defined, catalogue entries of the respective type will be displayed in the KARMA main window with the corresponding symbols (right):

-O Scientific target.
-Except for Mosaic mode (see section 7), the catalogue should contain

-- for obvious reasons at least the targets you are going to observe.

-R Reference target.
-For the main observation modes Nod to Sky and Stare (see section 7), the catalogue shall contain at least two of them (KARMA checks this in step 4, at the latest).

-S Sky background position (optional).
-Only to be taken into consideration if you know celestial positions in advance that are particularly suitable for sky background subtraction. - G Potential telescope guide star.
-At least one such entry is required, irrespective of the type of observation you are going to prepare.
+The following flags are defined, catalogue entries of the respective type will be displayed in the KARMA main window with the corresponding symbols (right): - O Scientific target.
+Except for Mosaic mode (see section 7), the catalogue should contain + for obvious reasons at least the targets you are going to observe. - R Reference target.
+For the main observation modes Nod to Sky and Stare (see section $\langle \rangle$ 7), the catalogue shall contain at least two of them (KARMA checks this in step 4, at the latest). - S Sky background position (optional).
+Only to be taken into consideration if you know celestial positions in advance that are particularly suitable for sky background subtraction.
+Usually, these positions will be defined during the KARMA session interactively. - G Potential telescope guide star.
+At least one such entry is required, irrespective of the type \times of observation you are going to prepare.
 Although up to 5 VLT guide star candidates can be selected by means of KARMA, you should take into account that those being inside a certain minimum radius will be discarded in order to avoid vignetting of the KMOS FoV (see section 10).
-Therefore it is advantegeous to provide a sufficient number of G entries which are also sufficiently far off the field centre.
+Therefore it is advantegeous to provide a sufficient number of G entries which are also sufficiently far off the field centre. - B Object brighter than a certain limiting magnitude (optional).
+Can also be defined during the KARMA session. - C Field centre (mandatory).
+Not necessarily associated with any target position but will ⊕ be used as an initial reference point, for instance during the search in the 2MASS online catalogue.
+In Mosaic mode (see section 7) it will be probably (but not necessarily) be the centre of the contiguous mapping field you are going to observe.